 Why you should sleep with one pillow – according to experts

 Instead of using two pillows, the expert explains that you 'only need one good pillow' that offers healthy neck support.
-But what do the best pillows involve?
+But what makes a great pillow?
 Dorothy suggests picking up a 'contouring' pillow that is perfect for side sleepers who aren’t sure how thick their next pillow should be.

 'These types of pillows have two slopes, each of different thicknesses, allowing you to try both sides to see which is most comfortable,' Dorothy says.
 And she isn't alone in her argument.